Vision restoration therapy

 Vision restoration therapy (VRT) is a noninvasive form of vision therapy which claims to increase the size of the visual fields in those with hemianopia.
 It, however, is of unclear benefit as of 2017 and is not part of standardized treatment approaches.

 Description of therapy

 Vision restoration therapy (VRT) is a computer-based treatment which claims to help with visual field defects regain visual functions through repetitive light stimulation.

 As the device used in VRT is similar to the DynaVision 2000 that already exist the Food and Drug Administration (FDA) allowed an indication for use "...the diagnosis and improvement of visual functions in patients with impaired vision that may result from trauma, stroke, inflammation, surgical removal of brain tumors or brain surgery, and may also be used to improve visual function in patients with amblyopia".

+Emerging Research

+A recent study from the University of Colorado Anschutz Medical Campus has introduced **LL-341070**, a potential drug that may aid in vision restoration for individuals with neurodegenerative diseases such as multiple sclerosis (MS).
+The drug enhances the repair of **myelin**, the protective sheath around nerve fibers, which is critical for proper nerve function.
+In preclinical trials on mice, the drug demonstrated significant improvements in vision-related brain functions by accelerating myelin repair.
+Researchers believe this therapy could complement existing vision restoration techniques in the future.